 Aneesa is Constitutional Accountability Center’s Development Manager.
 Prior to joining CAC, Aneesa served as the Individual Giving Manager at Demos, a public policy think tank based in New York City.
 Aneesa began her career in public policy – first as a Legislative Aide for Senator Barbara A. Mikulski, where she worked on education and labor issues, and then as an Education Research Analyst for the Office of the State Superintendent of Education in D.C., where she focused on assessment and accountability.
 A native of Maryland, Aneesa received her B.A. from the University of Maryland, College Park in Government and Politics and her M.A. in Higher and Postsecondary Education from Teachers College, Columbia University.

-Tyler is Constitutional Accountability Center’s Opinion Shop Associate.
+Tyler is Constitutional Accountability Center’s Communications Associate and Web Manager.
 Tyler has a B.A. from Claremont McKenna College (CMC), where he majored in Philosophy and Public Affairs.
 While at CMC, Tyler co-founded the Center for Innovation and Entrepreneurship.
 He also served as the managing editor for CMC’s student-run publication, The Forum, and worked as a writing consultant for the Center for Writing and Public Discourse.

 Nina is Constitutional Accountability Center's Research and Administrative Associate.
 Nina graduated from Tufts University in 2015 with a B.A. in Public Health and Psychology with a concentration in health policy.
 While at Tufts, she founded the university chapter of the American Civil Liberties Union and worked with the ACLU of Massachusetts to design the first undergraduate chapter in the Greater Boston area.
 She also held internship positions at the Suffolk County District Attorney’s Office and Boston Children’s Hospital.
 Following graduation, Nina worked as a paralegal at Rose, Chinitz & Rose, primarily assisting with cases involving employment litigation and higher education law.